mrderive/HelloDB/README.md

 inserted>
 recno: 4
 ```
-Note: Single quotes are not necessary if you are using `echo` or `nc` interactively instead of via `bash` function.
+Note: Single quotes are not necessary if you are using `echo` or `nc` interactively instead of via Bash function.

 ### at